heavencandle/study/self-driving_cars_a_survey.md

+# Summary
+- Review and summary about self-driving technology
+- Good for grasp technology categories
+- Lack of depth and unavailable to tell which technology is SOTA, when to use the method, or what is the strength/weakness of it.

 # Introduction
 - Society of Automotive Engineers (SAE)
 - the level of autonomy of a self-driving car: level 0 ~ 5